dfin-ai/simpleso-payment-gateway/README.md

 - **Save Changes:**
   Click `Save changes` at the bottom of the page to update and save your API key settings.

-## 6. Place Order via DFin Payment Option
+## 6. Place Order via SimpleSo Payment Option

 - **Visit Your Store Page and Add Products to Cart:**
   Navigate to your WordPress site's store page.